The robots meta tag and X-Robots-Tag made clear

 Pages are stored in the site’s root catalog, which can be accessed through your personal account with a hosting provider or via FTP (File Transfer Protocol).
 Save the source document before making changes to it.

 The X-Robots-Tag is a part of the HTTP response for a given URL and is typically added to the configuration file.
 It acts similarly to the robots meta tag and impacts how pages are indexed.
-But there are some instances when using the X-Robots Tag specifically for indexing instructions is recommended.
+But there are some instances where it is recommended to use the X-Robots Tag, specifically for indexing instructions.

 Here is a simple example of the X-Robots-Tag: